 Liquidity risk is the risk that the Company may not have cash available to satisfy financial liabilities as they become due.
 The Company actively monitors its financing obligations, as well as its cash and cash equivalents to ensure that it has sufficient available funds to meet current and foreseeable future financial requirements at a reasonable cost.
-Global financial markets and economic conditions have been disrupted and volatile.
-The debt and equity markets have been distressed.
-These factors, together with the repricing of credit risk and the current weak economic conditions, have made and will likely continue to make it difficult to obtain funding.
+The Company mitigates risk by maintaining adequate credit and lending facilities and through the management of its operational cash flows.